West Fork campground in March

 About

-West Fork Madison Campground is a small, primitive 7-site campground located along the banks of the West Fork of the Madison River near its confluence with the main Madison.
-The campground sits in a shaded grove of old growth spruce and Douglas fir at 6,400 feet elevation.
-The access road divides the campground with 2 sites north of the road and a 5-site loop on the south.
-This is strictly a tent camping facility due to the tight, narrow turns and small camp spaces that cannot accommodate trailers.
-The campground offers vault toilets and drinking water via hand pump.
-Each site includes a picnic table and fire pit.
-The dense vegetation provides excellent shade and privacy between sites.
-The location offers excellent fishing access to both the West Fork and Madison Rivers, which are renowned for trout fishing.
-The West Fork road provides access to OHV trails and scenic drives in the Gravelly Mountains, while hiking trails into the Lee Metcalf Wilderness are nearby.
-The west entrance to Yellowstone National Park is less than 40 miles away, making this a quieter alternative to more crowded park campgrounds.
+West Fork Madison Campground sits at 6,400 feet elevation along the banks of the West Fork of the Madison River, near its confluence with the main Madison.
+The campground occupies a shaded grove of old-growth spruce and Douglas fir, creating a cool, densely vegetated setting.
+The access road divides the seven sites: two lie north of the road while a five-site loop occupies the south side.
+This is strictly a tent-camping destination.
+Trailers are not permitted due to the tight, narrow turns and small camp spaces.
+Each campsite includes a fire ring and picnic table.
+Potable drinking water is available from a hand pump in the loop, and two vault toilets serve the campground.
+There is no cell phone coverage.
+Fishing is the primary draw, with access to both the West Fork and Madison Rivers.
+The West Fork Road provides access to OHV trails and scenic drives in the Gravelly Mountains, while hiking trails in the Lee Metcalf Wilderness are nearby.
+Yellowstone National Park's west entrance is less than 40 miles away.

 Directions

-Located about 34 miles south of Ennis on Highway 287, approximately 9 miles west of the Madison River Canyon Earthquake slide.
+Located about 34 miles south of Ennis on Highway 287, approximately 9 miles west of the Madison River Canyon Earthquake slide area.

 Amenities